How To Book With Olympic Holidays

-At all times it remains your responsibility to ensure that you have the correct documentation for your holiday and return to the UK.
+At all times it remains your responsibility to ensure that you have the correct documentation for your holiday and return to the UK, and to regularly familiarise yourself with the requirements as passport and visa requirements can change prior to departure.
 We accept no responsibility if you do not have the correct documents.
 If you need a new or renewed passport you should apply in good time before your departure.
 It normally takes about (4 weeks) to obtain a passport by post, but this time may vary depending on the time of year or the passport office you apply to.

 Greece & Cyprus

 A full British passport is necessary for holidays to Greece and Cyprus, and it must be valid until after the date of your return.
 British citizens do not require a visa to visit Greece or Cyprus.
 If you are visiting Cyprus, and you have a Turkish Cypriot stamp in your passport, you are advised to contact the High Commission of the Republic of Cyprus as you may need a supplementary passport.